! – Google Tag Manager -->

 Even when the COVID-19 pandemic suspended international mission trips, you continued to bless the people of Guatemala from the United States by hosting food packing events.
 The men, women and children you served are deeply grateful for your legacy of love.

-We’re so thankful for the food packing events you hosted on November 13 and January 8!
-In November, 500 volunteers helped pack 120,000 meals, and in January, 150,000 meals were packed by over 700 volunteers.
-All of these valuable meals will be delivered to poor families in the Diocese of Santa Rosa de Lima and other areas in need around the world!
+Thank you for your continued practice of the Corporal Works of Mercy!
+We’re grateful for the food packing events you hosted on November 13, January 8 and March 19!
+In November, you packed 120,000 meals; in January, 150,000 meals were packed; and in March, you packed an additional 150,000 meals!
+These lifesaving meals will be delivered to poor families in the Diocese of Santa Rosa de Lima in Guatemala, Haiti and other areas in need around the world!

 – Fr.
 John Barry